Spring, Seasonality, and the Way We Come Back to Ourselves

 Perhaps it’s why so many traditional food cultures never expected bitter greens to be eaten raw.
 They always softened them:

-This functional and traditional methods to work with the body.
+These functional and traditional methods work with the body.
 Novel concept, right?

 Sukuma Wiki and the Wisdom of Peanuts and Spice

 Years ago, I tasted a dish called Sukuma Wiki in a small African restaurant.
 The name loosely translates to “stretch the week.”
 It was simple with leafy greens simmered slowly with onions, tomatoes, peanuts, and warming spices.
-This simple dish felt good in my body and this memory stayed with me.
+This dish felt good in my body and probably why this memory stayed with me to share with you.

 Peanuts added healthy fats and protein.
-Spices warmed the system.
-Heat made the greens digestible.
+Spices warmed the system and heat made the greens digestible.
 Time brought everything together.

 It wasn’t about cleansing or being trendy.
 It was about nourishment that sustained.